 The UT-GOM2-2 expedition will sample and analyze the physical, chemical, and biological properties of the hydrate-bearing layers, thereby illuminating the origin, dynamic behavior, and response of this system to perturbation (whether by climate or energy production).
 A systematic measurement program will sample the hydrate-bearing layer from the seafloor downward.
 Novel technology, developed during the project, will be used to extract cores from a mile beneath the ocean and study those cores in laboratories worldwide, while keeping the samples under their original pressure.
-Samples taken near the seafloor will constrain the flux of carbon from the sediment into to the ocean and determine whether there have been recent temperature perturbations at the ocean floor.
+Samples taken near the seafloor will constrain the flux of carbon from the sediment into the ocean and determine whether there have been recent temperature perturbations at the ocean floor.
 Through sampling of the microbes, and analysis of the surrounding pore fluid, we will illuminate the depths and rates at which microbes are generating methane beneath the seafloor.
 Our analyses will inform biological, geochemical, and geomechanical models to constrain the role of gas hydrates in the carbon cycle and the potential for gas hydrates as an energy resource.

-We will drill and core up to two vertical wells up to 9470 ft below sea level in the offshore Gulf of Mexico in Terrebonne Basin, Walker Ridge Block 313.
-We will spend up to 34.5 days at sea mobilizing, executing and demobilizing.
-We will spend an additional 14 days performing dockside analysis to complete the analysis of the recovered core.
+We will drill and core up to two vertical wells, one up to 9470 ft below sea level in the offshore Gulf of Mexico in Terrebonne Basin, Walker Ridge Block 313.
+We will spend up to 30 days at sea mobilizing, executing, and demobilizing.
+We will spend an additional days performing 'dockside' operations at Geotek Coring, Salt Lake City, UT (GCI and SLC) to complete the primary analysis of the recovered core.
+Finally, samples will be shipped to various institutions for secondary analysis.

-As the budget allows, we will characterize the Orange sand and possibly the Upper Blue sand hydrate reservoirs and their bounding units, characterize dissolved methane concentration and gas molecular composition with depth, measure the in-situ temperature and pressure profile, and determine the high resolution geochemical, geobiological, and sedimentary profiles in the shallow muds below the sea floor (fbsf).
+We will characterize the Orange sand and a portion of the Upper Blue sand hydrate reservoirs and their bounding units, characterize dissolved methane concentration and gas molecular composition with depth, measure the in-situ temperature and pressure profile, and determine the high resolution geochemical, geobiological, and sedimentary profiles in the shallow muds below the sea floor (fbsf).

-Pressure core and conventional core will be collected in up to two holes adjacent to previously drilled wells.
+Pressure core and conventional core will be collected in up to two holes adjacent to one previously drilled well.
 We will use the DOE Pressure Coring Tool with Ball Valve (PCTB) to obtain pressure core.
-If two holes are possibly, in the first hole, only pressure core will be acquired using the PCTB in the face bit configuration (PCTB-FB).
-In the second hole, conventional core will be collected using Geotek's APC or XCB coring tool and pressure core will be collected using the PCTB in the cutting shoe configuration (PCTB-CS).
-In the second hole, temperature and pressure measurements will also be made.
-If only one hole is possible, pressure cores and conventional cores will be attempted in the same hole.
+In the first hole, conventional core will be collected using Geotek's APC or XCB coring tool and pressure core will be collected using the PCTB in the cutting shoe configuration (PCTB-CS).
+In the first hole, temperature and pressure measurements will also be made.
+In the second hole, only pressure core will be acquired using the PCTB in the face bit configuration (PCTB-FB).

-We will use the Geotek's Pressure Core Analysis and Transfer System (PCATS) to log and X-Ray image the pressure cores.
-PCATS will also be used to subsample the recovered pressure cores at hydrate-stable conditions and to transfer samples to pressurized storage chambers.
-On-board and dockside, subsamples will undergo quantitative degassing to determine dissolved methane and hydrate concentrations.
+We will use Geotek's Pressure Core Analysis and Transfer System (PCATS) to log and X-ray the pressure cores.
+PCATS will also be used to subsample the recovered pressure cores at hydrate-stable conditions, and to transfer samples to pressurized storage chambers.
+On-board and dockside, subsamples will undergo quantitative degassing to determine dissolved methane concentration and hydrate saturation.
 Pressure core in storage chambers will be transported to UT and stored at the UT Pressure Core Center (PCC) and other institutions.